 Line 13.
 Unit Interior Sq.
 Ft.
 The RCS appraiser must enter the rentable interior square footage of the unit.
-The RCS appraiser should not include balconies, mechanical areas or other nonliving spaces, unless the comparable unit size measurements include those areas and it is not possible to adjust the comparables.
+The RCS appraiser should not include balconies, mechanical areas or other non-living spaces, unless the comparable unit size measurements include those areas and it is not possible to adjust the comparables.
 The RCS appraiser must explain: a) how the square footage of the subject was derived and how it corresponds to the square footage of the comparables; and b) the method used to determine the size adjustment.
 The method used to determine the size adjustment must be market-based, the ideal being a property in that market that offers similar plans with regard to number of bedrooms and bathrooms, but differing with regard to square footage.
 Given the lack of precision and standardization in the way that unit sizes are measured, RCS appraisers should not adjust for size differences of less than 10 square feet.
-Example: a different amount to prospective tenants than a 50 square feet difference in the case of an 800-square foot, two-bedroom unit.
+For example, a difference of 50 square feet in the case of a 500 square feet difference in the case of an 800-square foot, two-bedroom unit.